MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/nc-d3d12umddi-pfnd3d12ddi_calcprivatevideoencodersize_0082_0.md

 ## -description

-The **PFND3D12DDI_CALCPRIVATEVIDEOENCODERSIZE_0082_0** callback function calculates the required size for the driver object that represents the video encoder.
+The **PFND3D12DDI_CALCPRIVATEVIDEOENCODERSIZE_0082_0** callback function calculates the number of bytes needed to store the driver's object that represents the video encoder.

 ## -parameters